OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/03 O365 Exchange SDK/hands-on-lab.md

     );
     ```

 04. Add the following method to the `MainActivity` class.
-Be sure to add `import` statements for any types not already imported.

     ```java
     private void startSendMessage() {